 The mRNA platform won a Nobel Prize for brilliant engineering.
 Between triumph and tragedy lies the space of unintended consequences, inadequate safety assessment, and regulatory capture.

 Known with high confidence: DNA contamination is real, widespread, and biologically active.
 SV40 promoters are present and functionally active.
 Spike protein persists for months.
+Repeated mRNA boosters drive IgG4 class switching toward immune tolerance with impaired viral clearance.
 Regulatory agencies internally acknowledged concerns while publicly dismissing them.

 Emerging integration cases and hybrid-resistant impurities further challenge assumptions of rapid clearance.
 RNA:DNA hybrids survive standard DNase digestion, explaining methodological discrepancies.
 Sentinel integration cases raise urgent questions about genomic stability.
 The burden of proof has shifted decisively.